hovel/imagestore/docs/extending.rst

 its core.
 The steps to extend imagestore are:

 #.
 Create a new app that will contain the customized models.
 #.
-Create your customized models by extending the basic abstract classes ``models.bases.image`` and ``models.bases.album`` which are provided by imagestore.
+Create your custom models by extending the basic abstract classes ``models.bases.image`` and ``models.bases.album`` which are provided by imagestore.
 #.
-Add the app containing your custom classes to the list of ``INSTALLED_APPS``.
+Add the app containing your custom models to the list of ``INSTALLED_APPS``.
 #.
 Use the ``IMAGESTORE_IMAGE_FORM`` and ``IMAGESTORE_IMAGE_FORM`` :ref:`settings <settings-label>` to tell imagestore to use your classes.
 #.
 Sync database schema (``syncdb``).

-You can also customize the forms used by imagestore for creating new ``Image`` and ``Album`` instances.
+Imagestore also allows you to customize the forms used for creating new ``Image`` and ``Album`` instances.
 This is done by using the ``IMAGESTORE_IMAGE_FORM`` and ``IMAGESTORE_ALBUM_FORM`` :ref:`settings <settings-label>` to tell imagestore which forms should